-The British arm of German supermarket chain Lidl will accelerate new store openings in the next few years after it slowed to 15 openings in the 2023/24 financial year, the group said on Wednesday.
+The British arm of German supermarket chain Lidl will accelerate new-store openings in the next few years, after it slowed to 15 openings in the 2023/24 financial year, the group announced on Wednesday.

 It ended the period with 964 UK stores.